Domestic Assault 4th Degree

 Second-degree domestic assault involves a person who knowingly or recklessly causes serious physical injury to a domestic victim, with or without the use of a deadly weapon.
 This offense is a Class D felony.

-Third-degree domestic assault occurs when a person knowingly attempts to cause physical injury, physical pain, or illness to a domestic victim.
+Third-degree domestic assault occurs when a person knowingly attempts to cause a serious physical injury, physical pain, or illness to a domestic victim.
 This crime is also a felony and it is a Class E felony.

 However, the offense of domestic assault in the fourth degree is not a felony in the first instance.
 It is a Class A misdemeanor unless the person who commits the offense has also been found guilty of assault or another offense against a domestic victim.
 If an individual has already been found guilty of domestic violence or any other offense against the same domestic victim or different domestic victims, the offense of domestic assault would most likely be characterized as a felony.